nev96ena/medibot/README.md

 pip install -r requirements.txt

 ### 3. Database Setup
+Run this in your terminal:

+cd data/sql_setup/
+docker-compose up
+python insert_data.py

 ### 4. Ollama Setup (LLM)
 Make sure the Ollama application or service is running on your machine.